kazupon/args-tokens/README.md

 ### Parse args to tokens

 `parseArgs` will transform arguments into tokens.
 This function is useful if you want to analyze arguments yourself based on the tokens.
-It's faster than `node:util` parseArgs because it only focuses on token transformation.
+It's faster than `parseArgs` of `node:util` because it only focuses on token transformation.

 ```js
 import { parseArgs } from 'args-tokens' // for Node.js and Bun